Applications: All applications are online to the Graduate School.

 - Those students meeting entrance requirements will be admitted to the Graduate Program in Nutritional Sciences.
 Financial assistance is available in the form of Research Assistantships, named Fellowships, and University Scholarships.
 Financial aid forms must be completed before aid can be considered (see the Graduate Bulletin and application materials)

-Additional questions: Please refer to the Graduate Catalog of Nutritional Sciences or contact the graduate program coordinator Dr. Christopher Blesso.
+Additional questions: Please refer to the Graduate Catalog of Nutritional Sciences or contact the graduate program director Dr. Christopher Blesso.

 The Graduate School’s Fellowship Awards